Kodular/Documentation/docs/other/terms-of-service.md

 Part of being a good member of this Site's community means that you agree that you will use the Site in compliance with these Terms of Service and all applicable local, state, national, and international laws, rules and regulations, including copyright laws and any laws regarding the transmission of technical data exported from your country of residence and all United States export control laws.
 You understand that certain types of content and certain destructive actions listed below are strictly prohibited on the Site and you agree that you will not post any content or partake in any activity listed.

-Being a good member of this Site's community also means helping to keep Makeroid Builder a friendly and creative community - where people from all around the world feel welcome.
+Being a good member of this Site's community also means helping to keep Kodular Creator a friendly and creative community - where people from all around the world feel welcome.

 Be respectful.
 When sharing projects or posting comments, remember that people of many different ages, and from different places and cultures, will see what you've shared.

 Be constructive.
 When posting or commenting on other's work, say something you like about it and offer constructive suggestions.

 Share.
-You are free to remix projects, ideas, images, or anything else you find in the Makeroid Builder gallery and anyone can use anything that you share.
+You are free to remix projects, ideas, images, or anything else you find in the Kodular Creator gallery and anyone can use anything that you share.
 Be sure to give credit when you remix.

 Keep personal info private.
 Your projects on the Site are private unless you share them.
 But all other information is public.
 Many people choose to guard their privacy by never using their real names in posts, and never posting contact information like phone numbers or addresses, and we encourage you to do likewise.
 Young people, especially, should be careful about placing personal information on the Site.